ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## 🤝 Open Source & Community

-This book is free and open source.
+This book is open access.
 You can star the repository on GitHub, suggest edits via Pull Requests, or share it with your network.

 * **GitHub Repository:** [ai-foundations-project/How-humans-taught-machines-to-think](https://github.com/ai-foundations-project/How-humans-taught-machines-to-think)
 * **License:** [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)